shubhampotdar/jsfundamentals/Scope/Closures.md

 // 4
 // 4
 ```

-But if in every iteration, a let(block-scoped) j is assigned to i.
+Here is a scoped based solution to the above problem:  a let(block-scoped) j is assigned to i.
 Then:
 ``` javascript
 for(var i=1;i<=3;i++)
 {